Can I be a delegate?

 Individual and off-camp emergencies will be addressed on a case by case basis.

-PARENTS/GUARDIANS: If there is a family emergency and you don’t intend to bring your daughter home from camp, please do not inform her of the emergency.
+PARENTS/GUARDIANS: If there is a family emergency and you don’t intend to bring your daughter home from campus, please do not inform her of the emergency.
 By telling her, you have only separated her from a necessary and important support system and created an extremely stressful environment.
-If you do intend to pick up your daughter early, please contact the Director to inform her of the situation immediately, and tell your daughter only once you have arrived at the campground.
+If you do intend to pick up your daughter early, please contact the Director to inform her of the situation immediately, and tell your daughter only once you have arrived at the campus.